-When it comes to Australian roofing, metal is very popular and there are plenty of good reasons why.
+When it comes to Gold Coast roofing, metal is very popular and there are plenty of good reasons why.
 Metal roofs are made to withstand Australia’s wild weather and they’re a great visual addition too.
 Despite this, there are still a few common misconceptions about metal roofs.

 Today we’re going to separate fact from fiction and dispel some of the myths that we hear the most.

 1. Metal Roofs Mean Loud Noise When it Rains

 When you think of the classic tin roof on your shed, you probably think of the loud noise of the rain.
 So, is this what you should expect with a residential metal roof?